JayVoigt/JavaMonopoly/README.md

 </figure>
 </div>
 <br>

+The key technology required for the GUI is Java Swing.

 *The visual representation of data is of medium priority for this project.* The game can still be played without it, provided that a more primitive representation was given.